trolie/conformance/README.md

 a concrete implementation that has loaded the testing model described in the Test Data section.

-There are to initial steps needs to run tests against a TROLIE implementation: configuring the environment and implementing authorization.
+There are two initial steps needs to run tests against a TROLIE implementation: configuring the environment and implementing authorization.

 ##### Step #4.1: Configuring the Environment